myHandiQR myHandiQR

 The pain point

-At every new school year, you start over with the same PDF, the same email, the same conversation.
+Every new school year, you start over: the same PDF, the same email, the same conversation.
 Fifteen times a year.
 A thousand times in fifteen years.
 And every time, the fear that the new person hasn't understood.

 Typical readers